-appears to work for the Presidential Administration, including to run cyber operations against regime opponents like Alexei Navalny.
+The state also turns to programmers at companies and cybercriminals to develop capabilities.
+Russian hacker Mikhail Dudin volunteered his new surveillance capability and now appears to work for the Presidential Administration, including to run cyber operations against regime opponents like Alexei Navalny.

-Additionally, the Russian government on occasion may purchase cyber capabilities offthe-shelf.
-Emails published by WikiLeaks appeared to show the Italian surveillance company Hacking Team selling its Galileo Remote Control System (RCS) to the Kvant Scientific Research Institute,313 a Russian research center put under FSB command more than a decade ago.314 Specifically, Hacking Team appears to have sold its hacking software to Russian cybersecurity firm Advanced Monitoring, which then gave it to Kvant,315 which is under the FSB's command and works on FSB-specific projects.316 These kind of connections and operations may or may not be anomalies.
+Additionally, the Russian government on occasion may purchase cyber capabilities off-the-shelf.
+Emails published by WikiLeaks appeared to show the Italian surveillance company Hacking Team selling its Galileo Remote Control System (RCS) to the Kvant Scientific Research Institute,312 a Russian research center put under FSB command more than a decade ago.313 Specifically, Hacking Team appears to have sold its hacking software to Russian cybersecurity firm Advanced Monitoring, which then gave it to Kvant,314 which is under the FSB's command and works on FSB-specific projects.315 These kinds of connections and operations may or may not be anomalies.